 Electricity

-Repair category 1
+Repair category 2

-Notes The Institution of Engineering Technology recommends that inspections and testings are undertaken at least every five years and on a change of occupancy.
+Notes The fuse box has been upgraded to a circuit breaker style, however, limited socket outlets were evident and some upgrading may be required.
+The Institution of Engineering Technology recommends that inspections and testings are undertaken at least every five years and on a change of occupancy.
 It should be appreciated that only the most recently constructed or re-wired properties will have installations which fully comply with IET regulations.